 Novozymes has developed an asparaginase enzyme preparation produced from a submerged batch-fed fermentation of a selected genetically modified strain of Aspergillus oryzae.
-This production micro-organism contains a gene coding for asparaginase, also from A. oryzae which increases the production of asparaginase from the source micro-organism The commercial asparaginase preparation complies with internationally recognised specifications for the production of enzymes; the Joint FAO/WHO Expert Committee on Food Additives (JECFA) Compendium of Food Additive Specifications and the Food Chemicals Codex.
+This production micro-organism contains multiple copies of the gene coding for asparaginase, also from Aspergillus oryzae which increases the production of asparaginase from the source micro-organism.
+The commercial asparaginase preparation complies with internationally recognised specifications for the production of enzymes; the Joint FAO/WHO Expert Committee on Food Additives (JECFA) Compendium of Food Additive Specifications and the Food Chemicals Codex.

 The asparaginase enzyme preparation is proposed to be used to treat wheat dough based products such as biscuits and crackers and processed products based on potato such as French fries and potato chips.
-The Applicant claims that the asparaginase preparation reduces the formation of acrylamide, which can be formed from reactions involving the amino acid asparagine and reducing sugars in products which are heated above 120°C by baking or frying.
+The Applicant reported trials in their Application that the asparaginase preparation reduces the formation of acrylamide, which can be formed from reactions involving the amino acid asparagine and reducing sugars in products which are heated above 120°C by baking or frying.

 Novozymes reported results of trials undertaken using the enzyme preparation indicating reductions of acrylamide in potato and wheat dough based heat processed foods (which are high contributors to acrylamide exposure in the diet) in the range from 40% up to more than 90%.
-These reports have not yet been independently assessed or published in a peer-reviewed scientific article.
+Two recent independent peer-reviewed articles confirmed that the Applicant's asparaginase enzyme reduced the formation of acrylamide in hazelnut biscuits by 68-83%, while a separate study found its use reduced acrylamide levels in French fries by up to 60%.

-The use of the asparaginase enzyme sourced from Aspergillus oryzae expressing the A. oryzae asparaginase gene as a processing aid is technologically justified to treat some potato based and wheat dough based products which are baked or fried.
+The use of the asparaginase enzyme sourced from Aspergillus oryzae expressing the A. oryzae asparaginase gene as a processing aid is technologically justified to treat potato based and wheat dough based products which are baked or fried.
 The enzyme preparation is claimed to reduce the formation of acrylamide in the final products.